— Pinterest pin imagery · 150+ styles · 4K

 Why does garment-led control beat DIY prompting in ChatGPT, Midjourney, or generic image tools for fashion PDPs?

-What should a brand team check before publishing AI-assisted fashion pins?
+What should our team check before publishing Pinterest-ready fashion imagery from RAWSHOT?